TritonDataCenter/manatee-state-machine/README.md

 ## Algorithm

 1. On startup, connect to the ZK cluster, establish a session, and create the ephemeral node that represents this peer.
+Set a watch on the cluster state object.
 2. If at any point the ZK session expires, go back to step 1.
+3. If at any point the cluster state changes, reread it.
+If G has changed, go back to step 1.
-3. Read the current cluster state.
+4. Read the current cluster state.
     1. If there is no current state, then the cluster has never been set up yet.
         1. If there are other ephemeral nodes in the cluster, and our ephemeral node is the first one according to the ZK-defined order, then go to